hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 `"Unknown column type for column %s.
 Best effort approach to set its value: %s."`

-This is because I didn't set explicit type values for my columns whenI build the JDBCOutputFormat.
+This is because I did not set explicit type values for my columns when I built the `JDBCOutputFormat`.
 I can do so using the builder and simply passing in an array of java.sql.Types.

 ~~~~
 JDBCOutputFormat jdbcOutput = JDBCOutputFormat.buildJDBCOutputFormat()